ezEngine/docs-src/pages/docs/runtime/application/game-state.md

 It is the responsibility of the `ezGameApplication` to instantiate a game state.
 By default this is done right at application startup, but if you write your own [application (TODO)](application.md) you could handle this differently.
 For example the editor only instantiates the game state for play-the-game mode.

 The application knows what game states are available through the [reflection information](../reflection-system.md).
-When a game state is needed, all available ones are instantiated and 'asked' (via `ezGameStateBase::DeterminePriority()`) whether it is the right one to handle the situation.
-The game state that is the best fit will be kept and gets control.

-The idea is, that there are typically only few game states available anyway.
-Usually you have the built-in `ezFallbackGameState` and then you have one other game state implementation from your custom game plugin.
-The latter one will take precedence.
-You could have multiple game states, for example when you have multiple game plugins loaded simultaneously, but then they would need to somehow figure out which one should get activated (e.g. through command line arguments).
+When a game state is needed, it instantiates either your custom game state, or a fallback one.
+So your game plugin should only contain a single custom game state.

 ## Sample Game State

 For an example game state have a look at the [Sample Game Plugin](../../../samples/sample-game-plugin.md).
 The game state in the sample derives from `ezFallbackGameState` to benefit from its utilities, such as the default fly camera.
 In fact, it is a good idea to look at the source of `ezFallbackGameState` as an example, as well.

-For all the details, read the [API Docs](../../api-docs.md) for `ezGameStateBase`.
+For all the details, read the [API Docs](../../api-docs.md) for `ezGameState`.

 ## See Also